The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 But Democrats simultaneously risk alienating the Black voters who make up one of the most vital parts of the Democratic coalition — but one that is straining to see the tangible benefits of working to elect Democrats in tight races.
 While Confederate monuments have come down and streets have been renamed in some areas — and Juneteenth declared a federal holiday — many view those changes, while important, as well short of the kind of systemic reforms needed to address decades of discrimination.

 “Have you ever been on an elevator with someone where they’re pretending to hold the door open for somebody that’s running but they’re really just pressing the metal plate?” said Nsé Ufot, chief executive of the New Georgia Project, which has registered more than a half-million voters.
-“That is what Democrats are doing to black voters.”
+“That is what Democrats are doing to Black voters.”

 Ufot said she has grown tired of excuses from top Democratic leaders who have placed blame on Republicans, Senate rules and whatever other impediment pop up along the way.